 Best Bilge Pumps

+If you’ve ever seen the movie Titanic, you already know there’s no better way to ruin a glorious boat ride than by sinking.
 The only thing keeping you from giving your beloved boat an unwanted and unexpected burial at sea is a functional bilge pump.
-Without it, you have no way of taking water that has infiltrated your boat back into the lake where it belongs.
+Without it, you have no way of ridding your boat of water that has infiltrated in and putting it back into the body of water where it belongs.

 Ease of Installation